Questions & answers

 We can’t ignore the impacts of the COVID-19 global pandemic.
 We have an opportunity to think about the new opportunities and new ways we can better plan for the future of our city in a post-COVID-19 world.

-From the recently completed ‘City Recovery Insights’ Survey (June 2020), we know there are likely to be some short term changes to how we live and work, as the majority of the respondents are more likely to support local, work from home, or shop online over the next year.
+From the ‘City Recovery Insights’ Survey (June 2020), we know there are likely to be some short-term changes to how we live and work, as the majority of the respondents are more likely to support local, work from home, or shop online over the next year.

-A spatial plan is essentially a ‘blueprint’ for the City.
+A spatial plan is essentially a growth strategy for the City.

-A spatial plan is essentially a ‘blueprint’ for the city.
-It is a key strategy for the city, providing certainty about where and how we will grow, and identifying what we will protect along the way.
-It considers a range of topics relating to the city’s growth including: land use, transport, three waters infrastructure, climate change, natural hazards, heritage, and natural and open space values.
+A spatial plan is essentially a growth strategy for the city.
+It provides certainty about where and how we will grow and identifies what we will protect along the way.
+It considers a range of topics relating to the city’s growth, including: land use, transport, three waters infrastructure, climate change, natural hazards, heritage, and natural and open space values.

 We have created a spatial plan that is interactive and visual in an effort to make it engaging and easy to understand for all communities.

-In short, a spatial plan is a ‘blueprint’, a strategy outlining the ‘where’ and the ‘how’ we will grow.
+In short, a spatial plan is a growth strategy, a strategy outlining the ‘where’ and the ‘how’ we will grow.
 A District Plan is the ‘rulebook’ for land development that turns the strategy into action and aims to implement the goals and directions outlined in the spatial plan.

 In the inner and outer suburbs, different levels of intensification are provided through five different housing density types.
 These housing density types have been applied based on the local context and the opportunities for further growth that exist in the area (e.g. proximity to the nearest centre, public transport, parks etc).
 Overall Our City Tomorrow encourages diversity of housing style, type and scale, in addition to high quality housing to ensure density is done well.